demure/dotfiles/README.md

 * Got around to updating stow dir to reflect current software. (still needs some work) **16NOV2018**
 * Spent a lot of time refactory my prompt command's git **14MAR2019**
 * Had to get fancy with i3 volume bindings as HDMI output caused sink changes **18JUN2019**
 * Moved from lemonbar to polybar.
-Thanks are a lot cleaner and easier to tinker with now. **14JUL2019**
+Things are a lot cleaner and easier to tinker with now. **14JUL2019**
     * lemonbar files moved to `retired_confs` dir.